open-source-workshop/awesome-random/README.md

 - [Change your mindset, change the game | Dr. Alia Crum | TEDxTraverseCity](https://www.youtube.com/watch?v=0tqq66zwa7g) - She explores scientific results that show the influence of the mindset on the body, and how changing the subjective mindset produced different outcomes.

 ## Devops
- - https://www.schoolofdevops.net/p/ultimate-devops-bootcamp - Free and a handson approach to get started
+ - https://www.schoolofdevops.net/p/ultimate-devops-bootcamp - Free and a hands-on approach to get started

 ## Data Visualizations
 - https://www.jasondavies.com/ - Awesome interactive data visualizations